 HOW DO I BECOME A SURROGATE?

-When you become a surrogate, you are making a life-changing decision — not only for the intended parents you are helping but also for yourself.
+When you become a surrogate in Colorado, you are making a life-changing decision — not only for the intended parents you are helping but also for yourself.
 Surrogacy is one of the most amazing gifts you can give to another couple or individual, but it is also a long and sometimes challenging process that requires commitment, strength, and selflessness.
-This leads many women to wonder: Is this the right path for me?
-Am I ready to begin the process?
+This leads many women to wonder: Is surrogacy the right path for me?
+Am I ready to begin the surrogacy process?
 How do I become a surrogate mother?

 Screening Requirements for Surrogates

-Women looking for information on how to be a surrogate should first understand the initial requirements for prospective surrogate mothers.
-After contacting Adoption and Surrogacy Choices of Colorado, the first step to becoming a surrogate is to meet our qualifications and pass our screening requirements.
+Women looking for information on how to be a gestational carrier should first understand the initial requirements for prospective surrogate mothers.
+After contacting Adoption and Surrogacy Choices of Colorado, the first step to becoming a surrogate is to meet our requirements and pass our screening process.
 This screening process helps protect the health and safety of the surrogate as well as the baby and ensures you are physically and psychologically ready for the surrogacy process.

 - Have had at least one healthy, uncomplicated pregnancy